vercel/next.js/docs/basic-features/data-fetching/getServerSideProps.md

 ---
-description: Fetch data at build time with `getStaticProps` API reference.
+description: Fetch data on each request with `getServerSideProps`.
 ---

 # `getServerSideProps`